Sidiney Bruno Montanhano

 prof_pic.jpg

-I am a Ph.D. candidate in Applied Mathematics at the State University of Campinas (Unicamp), where I research topological, geometrical, and logical methods of non-classical phenomena, particularly contextuality, with applications in quantum resources and the foundations of physics.
+I am a researcher in mathematical physics, with a Ph.D. in Applied Mathematics from the State University of Campinas (Unicamp).
+My work focuses on topological, geometric, and logical methods for non-classical phenomena — particularly contextuality — with applications in quantum resources and the foundations of physics.

-I am a member of the Mathematical Foundations of Quantum Theory Group (MathFoundQ) and the National Institute of Science and Technology for Quantum Information (INCT-IQ).
+I have collaborated with research groups such as Mathematical Foundations of Quantum Theory Group (MathFoundQ) and National Institute of Science and Technology for Quantum Information (INCT-IQ), and I am currently a full-time researcher at QuIIN – Quantum Industrial Innovation (EMBRAPII CIMATEC), working in quantum technologies.

 1. Differential Geometry of Contextuality